 Our member base includes paying members and platform members.
-Paying members subscribe to CLEAR Plus that enables access to predictable and fast experiences through dedicated entry lanes in airport security checkpoints across the nation as well as our broader network.
+Paying members subscribe to our CLEAR Plus consumer aviation subscription service, which enables access to predictable and fast experiences through dedicated entry lanes in airport security checkpoints across the nation as well as our broader network.
 Our business model is powered by network effects and characterized by efficient member acquisition and high retention rates.
-Our largest CLEAR Plus member acquisition channel is in-airport, where our prominent branding and expansive physical footprint allow prospective members to engage with CLEAR's brand, ambassadors and technology firsthand.
+Our largest CLEAR Plus member acquisition channel is inairport (representing 72% and 62% of member acquisitions for the years ended December 31, 2020 and 2019, respectively), where our prominent branding and expansive physical footprint allow prospective members to engage with CLEAR's brand, ambassadors and technology firsthand.
 Our passionate member base further drives viral, word of mouth marketing and high annual retention rates.
 As we add partners, products and locations, our platform becomes more valuable to our members.
 In turn, as we grow membership, our platform is more valuable to our existing and prospective partners.
 This is evident in our accelerated growth rate since inception and our approximately 16 times Lifetime Value relative to our Customer Acquisition Cost for CLEAR Plus members who joined during 2019.